Skip to Content

 Green Picket Tile: Another refreshing color to consider for your picket tile backsplash is green.
 The color of nature will always be a wonderful addition to the home and you can even support this color by adding a pot of plants in the same room.

-Similar to the color black, green easily pops up and stands out so when you use this color for your picket tile backsplash, it will definitely be an accent wall and a focal point in your kitchen.
+Similar to the color black, green easily pops up and stands out so when you use this color for your hexagonal tile backsplash, it will definitely be an accent wall and a focal point in your kitchen.

 Similar to the color blue though, it also somehow features a calming effect, besides adding a layer of dimension and texture to your kitchen.
 For color recommendations, try out jade or rosemary hue for a fresh green look.